BLESSOTERIC/rtsl/README.md

 ## What is RTSL?
 This package was is created to allow a single URL to redirect according to a predetermined schedule.
 This allows one link to land a user on the current active channel on a planned raid train.
 Once set up, this link can be shared widely inside and outside of Twitch.tv to direct people to a promotional page before the event begins, and to the raid train in progress.
 This single link is ideal for gathering new viewers who are not familiar with Twitch.

+## What do I need to get started?
+* An Internet-accessible domain
+* FTP access to publish HTML and image files at that domain
+* Some experience editing HTML and JavaScript

 ## How to set up RTSL?

 1. Create a directory in a website directory you have FTP access to.